FFmpeg/FFV1/ffv1.md

 `slice_size` indicates the size of the Slice in bytes.

-Note: this allows finding the start of Slices before previous Slices have been fully decoded, and allows parallel decoding as well as error resilience.
+Note: this allows finding the start of Slices before previous Slices have been fully decoded and allows parallel decoding as well as error resilience.

 ### error\_status